Important Notice: In order to be considered for an assistantship for Fall 2014, your completed application must be received by January 15, 2014.

 Minimum Admission Requirements

 To become a Civil or Construction Engineering graduate student you must be admitted to Oregon State University through both the Office of Admissions and the School of Civil and Construction Engineering.
-Our faculty carefully reviews the material submitted to determine adequacy of academic background and alignment of the proposed study with the expertise of the faculty.
+Our faculty carefully review the material submitted to determine adequacy of academic background and alignment of the proposed study with the expertise of the faculty.
 The Office of Admissions will determine whether the general university conditions for admission have been met.
 Applicants will be notified by the Office of Admissions as to the action taken.
 The School does not have the capacity to accommodate all applicants who meet the minimum admission requirements.

 Applicants must have a baccalaureate degree from an accredited college or university.
 International students must have completed the equivalent of a four-year American baccalaureate degree.